-Our numerous sight words games are of course the most entertaining part of the sight words curriculum, but they need to wait until after the sight words lesson.
+The games are of course the most entertaining part of the sight words program, but they need to wait until after the first part of the sight words lesson.

 Games reinforce what the lesson teaches.

-Note: Be sure the child has a pretty good grasp of a sight word before using it in a game, especially if you are working with a group of children.
-You do not want one child to be regularly embarrassed in front of his classmates because he is the only one struggling with words the others have already mastered!
+NOTE: Be sure the child has a pretty good grasp of a sight word before using it in a game, especially if you are working with a group of children.
+You do not want one child to be regularly embarrassed in front of his classmates when he struggles with words the others have already mastered!

 Q: Progress is slow.
 We have been on the same five words for a week!

-A: Particularly in the first days of learning sight words, it is not unusual to have to repeat the same set of words several times.
-At this early stage, the child is learning how to learn the words and is developing pattern recognition approaches that will accelerate his progress.
-It is important to give him time to become confident with his current set of words, and avoid overwhelming the child with new words when he hasn’t yet become familiar with the old words.
+A: It is not unusual to have to repeat the same set of words several times, especially in the first weeks of sight words instruction.
+The child is learning how to learn the words and is developing pattern recognition approaches that will speed his progress.
+Give him time to grow confident with his current set of words, and avoid overwhelming the child with new words when he hasn’t yet become familiar with the old words.

-Q: Do I need to do all five techniques for every word?
+Q: Do I really need to do all five techniques for every word?

 Q: How long will it take to get through a whole word list?
 I want my child to learn ALL the words!!!

-A: That depends on a number of factors, including the amount of time you can devote to the curriculum as well as your child’s ability to focus on the lessons.
+A: That depends on a number of factors, including frequency of your lessons as well as your child’s ability to focus.
 But do not get obsessed with the idea of racing through the word lists to the finish line.
 It is much, much better for your child to solidly know just 50 words than to “kind of” know 300 words.
 We are building a foundation here, and we want that foundation to be made of rock, not sand!

 Leave a Reply